aslushnikov/ftree/README.md

 - Meta information and the legend

 Everything can be changed for each language.
 See below in "Input files" for more information.

-If you forked the repository, the app works perfectly fine with [GitHub Pages](https://pages.github.com/).
-Once you opened the URL of a GitHub Page, it will retrieve `/index.html` and display the app.

 ## Print Version